ParaCoToUl/noarr-structures/noarr_docs_user/README.md

 > The pipe operator is the preffered way to query or modify structures, as it automatically locates the proper sub-structure with the given dimension label.

-The reson we specify the size later is that it allows us to decouple the *structure* layout from the resizing action.
+The reason we specify the size later is that it allows us to decouple the *structure* layout from the resizing action.
 The resizing action specifies a dimension label `i` and it doesn't care, where that dimension is inside the *structure*.

 Here's how we would create a vector of arrays, that can either be in SoA or AoS, based on a constant we can vary to benchmark different physical layouts: